sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

     Atomic_Increment_Refcount(new_val->refcount)

-which has a fairly high overhead, especially since the programmer did not ask for an atomic operation.
+which has a fairly high overhead, especially since the programmer did not ask for an atomic operation, and the extra synchronization is purely "dead" overhead.

 ## solutions I'm aware of

 "An on-the-fly reference counting garbage collector for Java."[^1] enumerates a solution that involves synchronizing the collector and the mutator, à la checkpoints[^2] or ragged safepoints[^3].
-But a solution like that would be difficult to implement for an uncooperative environment, e.g. for a thread-safe version of `std::shared_ptr<T>`.
+A solution like is feasible in a JVM, but would be difficult to implement for an uncooperative environment, e.g. for a thread-safe version of `std::shared_ptr<T>`.

-# racing increments and decrements
+# problem 1: racing increments and decrements

 Consider two threads racing to update a slot in the heap: